 Details: Kenwood House, Hampstead Lane, Highgate, NW3 7JR| Open daily, 10am-5pm | Free Entry

 Image credit: Olivier Guiberteau

 For many, the focal centre of the heath.
 At 98m it’s one of the highest points in London and offers excellent views of the city’s skyline.
 You can even see The Houses of Parliament on a good day, and legend has it Guy Fawkes’ chums had intended to watch his handiwork from this very spot.
 Because of its height, it’s popular with kite flyers and has the informal moniker of Kite Hill.
 Just below it is the Parliament Hill running track and one of the Heath’s many swimming spots…

-Like tennis there’s women’s, mixed, and men’s – and a good chance you’ll see some balls flying about.
+And a good chance you’ll see some balls flying about.

 HIGHGATE & HAMPSTEAD PONDS